Questions about Ecologi

 One of the questions we’re asked frequently is why are we so cheap compared to our competitors?

-Especially as Gold Standard, the certification we buy from, is often priced at a premium over others due to their attention to quality and prioritising co-benefits to society.
+Especially as Gold Standard, the certification standard we primarily buy credits of, is often priced at a premium over others due to their attention to quality and prioritising co-benefits to society.

 Most of the answer lies in our attitude to profit taking and running as efficiently as possible.
-Our mission is to get as much money in to climate change solutions as possible, and that’s reflected in our 15% fee.
+Our mission is to get as much money in to climate change solutions as possible, and that’s reflected in our commitment to just 15% of our income being spent on our operating costs (and 85% on climate solutions).

 In terms of the underlying cost of the carbon offset, there are a few factors in play: